 Chikanza says some grandparents’ responsibilities include paying their grandchildren’s school fees, offering guidance and counseling, and buying food, clothing and school supplies.

-Savanhu says her daughter tries her best to support her.
+Savanhu says her daughter tries her best to support her family in Zimbabwe.

 “At the beginning of each term, she sends in $80 for school fees, but it won’t be enough to cater for the children’s day-to-day needs,” she says.
 Savanhu says she relies at times on her own savings and her deceased husband’s monthly pension of $30 to cover some of the expenses.

-Martha Jofirisi, a 68-year-old, also looks after her grandchildren.
+Martha Jofirisi, 68, also looks after her grandchildren.

 “I have four grandchildren that I look after; two were left by my daughter, and the other two were left by my son when they moved to South Africa,” she says.
-All four children are in school; two at the primary level and two in secondary school.
+All four children are in school; two are at the primary level, and two are in secondary school.

 Jofirisi says her children left the country because they could not find jobs after years of looking.
 While she supported the move, she says her role as a caretaker can be very stressful.
 Both of her children have been fortunate to find jobs, but they can only afford to send her a total of $100 each month.
 Jofirisi says she needs $300 to pay for the children’s food and other necessities.

-So, she’s taken up a job as a tailor though she feels that she is not strong enough for the role.
+She’s taken up a job as a tailor, even though she feels that she is not strong enough for the role.

-Chikanza feels that people like Jofirisi could use some help from the government.
+Chikanza says that people such as Jofirisi could use some help from the government.
 Education should be free beyond the primary level for children with caretaker grandparents, who can barely afford to take care of themselves, he says.

 Gamuchirai Masiyiwa, GPJ, translated some interviews from Shona.